prashanthtr/EmbodiedMind-Expts/README.md

 | 10000100     | 10010001    |

-More notes on perturbations to come.
+More notes on scheduling perturbations to come.

 <!-- operational closure and structural coupling in a 1D cellular automaton (CA). -->